COVID-19 Information Hub

 Additional Medical/Support Resources

 Maine Family Planning: (207) 922-3222.
-Financially accessible, non-judgemental reproductive health care.
+Financially accessible, non-judgmental reproductive health care.
 People also sometimes use Maine Family Planning as primary care providers.
-Maine Family Planning is seeing patients by appointment, providing services and support, but no walk-in appointments or online bookings are being offered currently.
-They are offering some online telehealth services, will attempt to refill any prescriptions, and are “committed to providing you with excellent, reliable sexual and reproductive health care while dealing with the COVID-19 pandemic in our communities.
-We are doing all we can to meet patient needs at this time.”
 Call (207) 922-3222 to see how they can help you and to make an appointment. https://mainefamilyplanning.org/our-services/covid19/

-Free Testing Costs: A law passed by the federal government makes COVID-19 testing free for all, regardless of insurance status.
-However, a shortage of testing kits persists.
-Additionally, Governor Mills had previously made an “insurance emergency order” and the state has committed to cover COVID-19 testing for those with Mainecare.
+Testing Costs: Governor Mills had previously made an “insurance emergency order” and the state has committed to cover COVID-19 testing for those with Mainecare.
 However, the cost of treatment is still not necessarily covered by all insurance plans.
 If you are concerned about treatment costs, speak with the Knox County Health Clinic, or inquire about a waiver at Pen Bay Medical Center.

 Domestic and Sexual Violence Support